soehms/projects_docker_guide/README.md

 ![Run with Powershell](screenshots/RunWithPowershell.png)

-If you are asked to agree to open the file, just do it!
-If this does not work, open a Powershell terminal and execute the following code there:
+If you're asked if you want to agree to open the file, just do so!
+If that doesn't work, open a Powershell terminal (i.e. press the Windows key, type "powershell" in the search box, and launch the suggested app).
+Run the following code there:

 ```
 Set-ExecutionPolicy Bypass -Scope  Process -Force
 .\Downloads\sagemath_docker_guide-0.2-installer.ps1
 ```

-Here it is asumed that you have downloaded the installer to your default `Downloads` folder.
-Furthermore you have to replace the version number by the current one.
+This assumes that you have downloaded the installer to your default `Downloads` folder.
+You will also need to replace the version number with the current one.
+If you get the following screen, answer "Yes":

 ![Installation of SageMath Docker Guide](screenshots/SetExecutionPolicy.png)

-To open such a Powershell terminal push the Windows key, type `powershell` into the search field and launch the suggested app.
-If the installer was successful, you should see a SageMath icon (labeled *SageMath Docker Guide*) on your desktop.
+If the installation was successful, you should see a SageMath icon (labeled *SageMath Docker Guide*) on your desktop.
 Simply click on the icon to launch the application.

 ![Launch SageMath Docker Guide](screenshots/IconInstalled.png)